 Best Phoenix Museums with Specific Free Days

 There are a handful of museums in Phoenix that have free days!
-Note that these days can get extremely busy and crowded.
+Note that these days can get jam-packed and crowded.
 Call ahead to confirm free days/hours.

 There’s also the Culture Pass, which offers free admission to a handful of museums if you have a local library card.
 Learn more here!